 - Navigate a large university campus and carry out the independent skills necessary to be a successful college student

-- Complete an introductory Kaplan SAT preparation seminar and leave with a subscription to an Kaplan online SAT prep course!
+- Complete an introductory SAT practice test and leave with a subscription to an e-Prep online SAT prep course!

 College-Level Writing Perhaps the most important skill for college-bound students is the ability to write well-reasoned papers.
 Therefore, the foundation of the A+ Summer program is the College Level Writing Workshop.
 Our experienced instructors introduce students to college level writing and take them through the process of conceiving and developing a research report.
 Instructors will challenge students to move beyond simply regurgitating facts in their essays and will encourage them to use advanced methods of comparison and contrast, argumentation, and rhetorical analysis.
-Each student will write several drafts of an original research paper on a topic of their own interest, as well as complete a number of shorter writing assignments.
+Each student will write several drafts of an original research paper, as well as complete a number of shorter writing assignments.
 Our first-rate instructional staff of academic professionals will guide students with one-on-one feedback, lectures and class work.

-College Reading and Research Students at A+ Summer will conduct primary research (surveys, interviews, etc.) on a social science topic of their own choice, allowing them to go beyond what they’ve read in books to actually investigate a question of interest to them.
-Our instructors will help students focus their research questions, design their surveys, collect and analyze results, and support their findings with evidence.
-Students will have exclusive access to Stanford University libraries to conduct their research, and they will craft a college-level bibliography and literature review akin to what they will be expected to write in college.
+College Reading and Research Students at A+ Summer will conduct college level research on a topic typical to those found in college courses, allowing them to go beyond what they’ve read in books to actually investigate a question of interest.
+Our instructors will help students focus their research questions, analyze texts and data, and support their findings with evidence.
+Students will have access to University libraries to conduct their research, and they will craft a college-level bibliography and literature review akin to what they will be expected to write in college.
 To further prepare students for college-level thinking, students will be trained in foundational methods for logical reasoning in order that they may apply them to their own research projects, in addition to classic texts and contemporary editorials.
 They will learn how to ferret out fallacious thinking and develop airtight arguments ready for defense.
 Furthermore, students will be introduced to “theory,” a subject incorporated into virtually every college-level humanities and social science curriculum but almost never taught in secondary schools.
 Students will learn how to read and understand a theory and ultimately incorporate that theory in their writing to frame and enhance an argument.